-The Manufacturing and Trading, and Construction and Fabrication segments are managed mainly in two principal geographical areas, Malaysia and Hong Kong for the Asia Region.
+The Manufacturing and Trading, and the Construction and Fabrication segments are managed mainly in two principal geographical areas, Malaysia (country of domicile) and Hong Kong.

 In presenting information on the basis of geographical segments, segment revenue is based on geographical location of customers.
 Segment assets are based on the geographical location of the assets.